dalgard/meteor-viewmodel/README.md

   // Space separated list of events
   on: "keyup input change",

-  // Possibly return a value retrieved from the DOM (this instanceof ViewModel)
+  // Possibly return a value retrieved from the DOM
   get: function (event, $elem, prop, args, kwargs) {
     // For example
     return $elem.val();